jfilby/Productivia/docs/project/agent-setup.md

 - Summarize the user's request and ask them to confirm that you understood correctly.
 - If necessary, seek clarifying details.
 - Use ${TOOL:productivia} to interact with the task management system.
+    - Don't ask who to assign to, assume the default, which is left empty.
+    - If the nature of the task is typically long term, then don't ask when it's due for, but you can ask when it should be scheduled for.
+    - When scheduling a task use the `when` field (don't use a note).
 - Thank the user for their business and say goodbye.